-6. City of Chandler v.
-Whitewing II, LLC, 1 CA-TX 12-0008 (App.
-2013)
+12. City of Chandler v.
+Whitewing II, LLC, 1 CA-TX 12-0008 (2013)

-- a.
-Taxpayer was assessed a city speculative builder sales tax on the sale of subdivided land used to develop residential property.
-Taxpayer acquired land and removed existing tangible personal property, then subdivided the land and sold the individual vacant lots. - b.
+- b.
 The taxpayer argued that he did not sell improved real property subject to the speculative builder sales tax because taxpayer only removed existing improvements, and did not add new improvements to the land. - c.
 The court held that by preparing the land for subdivision, sufficient improvements were made to subject the taxpayer to the tax. - d.
 This is an unpublished memorandum decision.
 Taxpayer's Petition for Review to the Arizona Supreme Court was denied.

-7. Private Taxpayer Ruling LR13-002
+13. Private Taxpayer Ruling LR13-002